-We are based at the South Terminal at King Abdulaziz International Airport, Jeddah (JED).
-When entering the terminal, keep an eye out for our flyadeal purple and lime check-in counters.
+Our flights depart from Terminal 1 at King Abdulaziz International Airport, Jeddah (JED).
+When entering the terminal, keep an eye out for our flyadeal purple and lime check-in counters

-Named after King Abdulaziz Al Saud and inaugurated in 1981, the airport is the busiest airport of Saudi Arabia and is third largest airport in the kingdom.
+Named after King Abdulaziz Al Saud and inaugurated in 2019, the airport is the busiest airport of Saudi Arabia and Terminal 1 is the newest and most modern facility.

 It is located 19km north of Jeddah.
 Please find below a map to our terminal.